Radiohola

-Radiohòla (literal: the radio cave) is a natural shelter used by the Norwegian resistance during the Second World War.
+Radiohòla (lit. 'the radio cave') is a natural shelter used by the Norwegian resistance during the Second World War.
 It served as a hiding place for a radio that brought news from the British, during a time of which radios were banned and the German occupants arrested and prosecuted those found in possession of one.

 History

 Location

-The cave is located on the island of Halsnøy, 1.5–2 kilometres inland, on the top of a small clearing surrounded by forests, and cannot be seen from low ground, which made it an ideal hiding place for the resistance.
+The cave is located on the island of Halsnøya, about 1.5–2 km inland, on the top of a small clearing surrounded by forests, and cannot be seen from low ground, which made it an ideal hiding place for the resistance.
 Initially only accessible from the topside (making the cave virtually invisible even at close range), the rocks in front of the cave were removed in 1990, to make the cave more easily accessible for tourists and visitors.
 Until 2012, there was no road leading up to it, other than a small, unmarked path used by locals from 1945 and until today.
 During its use as a resistance shelter, users had to climb the hillside to access it.
 In 2012, the local community built a proper gravel road with parking spaces, leading up to the cave.